New Zealand court rules voting age of 18 is discriminatory

 The group says on its website there is insufficient justification to stop 16 year olds from voting when they can drive, work full time and pay tax.

+New Zealand Prime Minister Jacinda Ardern said the government would draft legislation to reduce the age to 16, which could then be put to a vote in parliament.

+"I personally support a decrease in the voting age but it is not a matter simply for me or even the government, any change in electoral law of this nature requires 75% of parliamentarian support," she said.

-Political parties in New Zealand have mixed views on the subject.
-The Green Party wants immediate action to lower the voting age to 16, but largest opposition party, the National party, does not support the shift.
+Political parties have mixed views on the subject.
+The Green Party wants immediate action to lower the voting age to 16, but the largest opposition party, the National party, does not support the shift.

 "Obviously, we've got to draw a line somewhere," said National party leader Christopher Luxon.
 "We're comfortable with the line being 18.
 Lots of different countries have different places where the line's drawn and from our point of view, 18's just fine."